una-auxme/paf/code/mapping/DesignDocument_TopDownMap.md

 The system uses several filtering steps to bring the map into a usable state for the algorithms in [Data usage](#data-usage) All filters should be separate nodes that subscribe to and republish the map.

+### Time synchronization

+Entities will be predicted to the map creation timestamp based on their own (older) timestamp

 ### Deduplication

 Overlapping entities are identified via their transforms and bounds.